parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 in an organization that is growing large, or if you just landed in a large one.
 Schwartz is a veteran IT leader, and though he describes himself as an "inveterate purveyor of lucubratory prose" I don't find his prose lucubratory at all.
+I find it humorous, light, yet insightful. *J'accuse* Mark, *j'accuse*!

-So, with apologies for what I wrote earlier, I want to elaborate upon metrics in this article.
+So, with apologies for what I wrote earlier, I want to elaborate upon metrics in this article, mostly to educate myself, and partly in the hope it will be useful.
 In the rest of the article, I will try to:

-- **Warn ourselves**: list common objectives behind using metrics for performance management, so we can identify them ourselves, whether we are about to create a metric or have been given one;
+- **Warm you** up with an understanding of common motivations behind introducing metrics for performance management;
-- **Arm ourselves**: debunk some mythis about why people think quantitative metrics are a good way to achieve their objectives so we (I?) don't end up doing the wrong things for the right reasons;
+- **Warn you** about some myths about quantitative metrics so we don't end up doing the wrong things for the right reasons;
-- **Scare ourselves**: list the various ways metrics can go wrong and cause lasting damage, instead of meeting our objectives, so we do not end up causing harm instead of creating a benefit;
-- **Motivate**: give some examples where metrics work well and why;
-- **Enable**: create a checklist, maybe the beginning of an algorithm, to use metrics without falling into the pits of, well, their pitfalls.
+- **Alarm you** about the lasting damage incorrectly applied metrics could do so we are careful when using them next time;
+- **Calm you** by examining the (few) scenarios where we will really need metrics;
+- **Arm you** with a checklist of questions to ask and check if there are better ways of achieving our objectives, before reaching out for a metric.

 ## Why Use Metrics?

 TODO:
-- Motivations - Warn you
+- Motivations
   - DONE: Complexity
-  - Low-trust of human judgment
+  - DONE: Low-trust of human judgment
-  - Human biases
+  - Overcoming Human biases
   - Information sharing
-- Myths - Arm you
+- Myths
   - What gets measured, gets managed
   - What gets meaured, gets done
   - If you can not measure it, you can not improve it